Official Electronic Press Kit for Lou Shields

 A few years ago, Lou purchased land and a salvaged wood cabin in the Driftless Region of Southwest Wisconsin (near Viroqua) where he is setting up an off-grid homestead.
 Lou loves working with wood and reclaimed materials due to his deep connection to the past.
 The homestead is filled with antiques he found on the road from stopping at roadside estate sales and thrift stores.
-In addition to the cabin, Lou has built an outhouse and amazing reclaimed shed.
+In addition to the cabin, Lou has built an outhouse and amazing reclaimed shed plus a screened-in porch.
 Lou hired the Amish to build a barn on his homestead for woodworking and eventually to have community music gatherings.
-Lou’s current projects are to reassemble a 1800’s log cabin (that he took down in the fall) to re-design/finish a tiny house for guests to visit his property and share in the enjoyment of the outdoors and get his well working to create a bath house and a screened-in porch.
+Lou’s current projects are to reassemble a 1800’s log cabin (that he took down in the fall) to re-design/finish a tiny house for guests to visit his property and share in the enjoyment of the outdoors and get his well working to create a bath house.
 Lou enjoys playing his banjo on the front porch of his Kickapoo River Valley Homestead.